creativedeveloper1881/email_report/README.md

 # Laravel 5.x Error Email Report
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE.txt)

-The Laravel 5 Email Exceptions package, based on this excellent cakephp package (https://github.com/ebrigham1/cakephp-error-email), is designed to give developers an easy way to email debug information to themselves whenever an exception is thrown in their application.
+The Laravel 5 Error Email Report package is designed to give developers an easy way to email debug information to themselves whenever an exception is thrown in their application.
 Information provided by default is:
 * Environment
 * Exception/Error Url